 Confiding and Building a Support System

 In addition to becoming more aware of your own phobias, turning to someone you trust and sharing your struggles can be very beneficial.
-As social creatures, relationships are essential to people in every area of their life and overall wellbeing.
+As social creatures, relationships are essential to people in every area of their life and overall well-being.
 If you have someone that you are comfortable sharing personal information with, talking through your issues or anxieties can help alleviate some of the pressures that come with being afraid.

 Seeking Professional Help

 There is only so much an individual can do for themselves when coming to terms with and managing their fear, especially when such feelings become more severe.
 For those with access to professional care, making an appointment with your doctor and discussing your elevated nerves with them can aid in coming to more immediate solutions.
-Depending on the case, doctors can refer you to specialists, therapists or psychiatrists for further counseling, and sometimes they can prescribe certain medications.
+Depending on the case, doctors can refer you to specialists, therapists or psychiatrists for further counselling, and sometimes they can prescribe certain medications.
 Often excessive fear can result in extreme anxiety or depression, and there are plenty of medications that can work to alleviate the psychological stress you may be going through, all while being monitored by healthcare professionals to ensure that it is having the proper effects and helping your wellbeing.

 Mindfulness and Meditation